ARYPROGRAMMER/Mindful-App/README.md

 In a world where stress and anxiety are increasingly common, *Mindful* serves as a sanctuary for mental health.
 This innovative application empowers users to enhance their well-being through personalized advice and relaxation techniques.
 By integrating advanced AI technology, *Mindful* provides tools to help users cultivate mindfulness and manage their mental health effectively.

 ## Features
-- **Personalized Advice**: Experience tailored guidance powered by Gemini (Since its free) an advanced AI fine tuned to understand your unique mental health needs.
+- **Personalized Advice**: Experience tailored guidance powered by *LLAMA-8B-8192* (previously : Gemini) (Since its free) an advanced AI fine tuned to understand your unique mental health needs.
 Use your API_KEY to integrate with Anthropic, OpenAI, and Mistral, enhancing the support provided. **Code is already provided for them**.

 - **Relaxation Music Player**: Immerse yourself in a curated selection of soothing tracks.
 The built-in music player is designed to help users unwind, recharge, and foster a peaceful environment for relaxation.